 - Collection: This is the conclusion of your lawsuit process – when everything is resolved.
 This can come either after negotiation, after arbitration, or following a formal trial and/or appeal.
 Those cases solved in court must be paid in 20-30 days (the defendant may be required to pay interest if they pay late).

 Filing a lawsuit for a car accident is a tough process.
-Don’t go it alone – get yourself expert legal assistance to get the compensation you need for a speedy recovery.
+Don’t go it alone – get yourself expert legal assistance from the Best auto accident attorneys nashville to get the compensation you need for a speedy recovery.